supreethmv/blog/_posts/2025-12-12-quantum-correlation-clustering.md

         # The bipartition function returns indices relative to the subgraph.
         # Map them back to the original node indices (stock indices).
+        partition1 = [C[idx] for idx in partition1]
+        partition2 = [C[idx] for idx in partition2]

+        # ---------------------------------------------------------------
+        # STOPPING CRITERION (implicit in the QUBO solution):
+        # If the minimum-cut solver returns a trivial partition (one side
+        # empty), it means splitting would NOT improve intra-cluster
+        # agreement.
+The subgraph is finalized as a cluster.